alexachenko/alexachenko/README.md

 ## Hi there 👋, I'm Alexa!

-A third-year student majoring in software engineering
+A third-year student majoring in software engineering:)